 Encryption Across the Data Lifecycle

 Apply encryption consistently throughout the data lifecycle, encompassing data in transit, at rest, and during processing.
-Use industry-standard encryption protocols and key management practices that are interoperable across different cloud environments.
+Use industry-standard encryption protocols and interoperable key management practices across different cloud environments.
 This ensures data integrity and confidentiality, regardless of where the data resides.

 -